ddev/ddev/docs/content/users/usage/commands.md

 ## `mysql`

 Run MySQL client in the database container (global shell db container command).
+This is only available on projects that use the `mysql` or `mariadb` database types.

 Example: